deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 _____

-# Review #1
+# Review One

-Based on the reviews you read in preparation, write a review of a digital project from the list I have provided on the Google Drive.
+Based on the reviews you read in preparation, write a review of a digital humanities project from the list I have provided on the Google Drive.
 You must *claim* a project by putting your name next to one of the options so that not everyone in class reviews the same project.
 Do this by **class on Wednesday, February 3rd**.
 Make sure to pick something that other people have not yet claimed.

+This blog should be **500-750 words**.
 Remember that you can be critical and still polite or appreciative but still evaluative.
-This blog should be **500-750 words**.

 Include ***at least* one image** of the project you're reviewing.
 But if your project is extra complex, remember, you may need more.